-In the next piece, we will talk about some additional, needed steps before you start aspirin, including having a discussion with your health care provider.
-Calculating your risk, however, is an incredibly important step in taking care of your health.
+In the next piece, we will talk about some additional necessary steps before you start aspirin, including things to discuss with your health care provider.
+Calculating your risk is an important first step in taking care of your health.
 What's yours?

 Randall Stafford, MD, PhD, a professor of medicine and director of the Program on Prevention Outcomes and Practices, is a primary care internal medicine physician at Stanford.
 He is developing practical strategies to improve how physicians and consumers approach chronic disease treatment and prevention.
 Additional information about the preventive use of aspirin is available at AspirinProject.org.